-A visit from the sensory support team is likely to include an Advisory Teacher of the Hearing Impaired who will offer personalised advice on appropriate strategies, adaptations and interventions if appropriate.
+A visit from an Advisory Teacher from the Sensory Support Team will offer personalised advice on appropriate strategies, adaptations and interventions if appropriate.
+A visit may include:

-- Classroom observations, management advice and training for key staff
+- Classroom observation, management advice and training for key staff

 - Environmental assessments

-- Parental support on issues relating to hearing loss.
+- Parental support on issues related to visual impairment

 Last updated 10 September 2020